FratilaAndreea98/Testare-Manuala/Manual_Testing_Project_For__H&M.md

 A number of 2 total bugs were found, both of them have medium priority.

-Software testing incomplete: defects identified in stories 1 and 2.
-80% requirement coverage achieved, but minor bugs require fixing before launch.
-Recommend additional testing for remaining requirements (20%) and post-launch monitoring for continued stability.
+  Testing has been partially completed, with defects identified in stories 1 and 2.
+Although 80% of the requirements have been covered by tests, there are still significant risks related to the product, especially those associated with email delivery and potential customer loss.
+While the likelihood of these risks materializing is assessed as low, their impact on the company's reputation and revenue could be catastrophic.
+Additional testing is recommended to cover the remaining 20% of untested requirements.
+Post-launch product monitoring is essential.